Prepare Crispy Oven Baked Panko Chicken for salads, sandwiches and wraps. Make extra crispy panko crusted chicken without frying it!

 Step 2: Prep and bread chicken

 While the panko cools, slice the chicken breasts in half through the middle so you have 2 thinner filets.
 Pound chicken until it lays flat, but you don’t want it too thin.
+I like to cover the chicken with plastic wrap while pounding to prevent chicken juice from spraying around my kitchen.

 Next, mix panko with parmesan cheese, garlic powder and smoked paprika.
 Crack egg into a separate shallow bowl and whisk with 1 tbsp of olive oil.
 Pour all purpose flour into a third shallow bowl and mix with salt and pepper.